cloudfoundry/nodejs-buildpack/README.md

 This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-nodejs).

+Additional documentation can be found at the [CloundFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

 ## Usage

 This buildpack will get used if you have a `package.json` file in your project's root directory.